 Surprisingly, coffee may also help prevent inflammation because of the polyphenols and anti-inflammatory compounds it contains.
 Even though it's a highly acidic beverage, there is no known negative connection between coffee and inflammation.
 That said, adding sugar or milk can cause inflammation.
 If you have an ulcer, gastritis, or other intestinal and digestive problems, it's still best to stay away from drinking your morning latte.

 Aside from your diet, yoga and other gentle physical activities may keep inflammation at bay.
 In one study, participants took part in a three-month yoga retreat and had their levels of inflammatory markers tested afterwards.
 After participating, researchers found significant decreases in inflammatory markers and metabolic risk factors.
 Taking time to calm your brain and your body will be beneficial in keeping chronic inflammation away.

 Lastly, including supplements in your diet can be helpful when combatting inflammation.
 Roots, like ginger and turmeric, can work wonders, as well as fish oil and resveratrol.
 As a gentle reminder: With any medication or supplement, it's important to talk to your doctor before starting something new.

-Scroll down below to find supplements that can help you reduce and prevent inflammation in all parts of the body.
+Ready to put your body at easy?
+Keep scrolling to find the best supplements that can help you reduce and prevent inflammation in all parts of the body.